244313747/final/README.md

 ## 1. Introduction
 ### Project Overview:
-That is a 'Text-to-Music-to-Image' project that captures perfume data, especially the description of each perfume, and uses the description as the prompts to generate sound and image.
-Designed to make the fragrance of a perfume palpable through sight and sound when buying perfume online.
+This project is a 'Text-to-Music-to-Image' endeavor that harnesses the descriptive data of perfumes.
+It particularly focuses on utilizing each perfume's description as a prompt to generate corresponding sound and imagery.
+The aim is to render the essence of a perfume's fragrance tangible through both sight and sound, enhancing the experience of purchasing perfumes online.
+This innovative approach seeks to bridge the sensory gap inherent in online shopping, offering a multi-sensory engagement with the product.

 ### Inspiration:
-Machine Learning assignment as the basic background.
-And fragrance always is my interest, while each time I wanna buy a perfume, the realistic scent of 'this' perfume always confuses me.
-The notes and the description can't feel the smell actually, so I decided to achieve the multi-sensory invocation using sight and sound to elicit olfactory resonance.
-Also, the development of DALL E 2 and Musicgen let me realize the realizability.
+With a foundation in Machine Learning, I embarked on this project fueled by a personal interest in fragrances.
+The challenge of purchasing perfumes online has always intrigued me, particularly the difficulty in truly understanding a perfume's scent through mere notes and descriptions.
+This gap in the sensory experience motivated me to explore a multi-sensory approach, leveraging sight and sound to evoke olfactory sensations.
+The advent of technologies like DALL-E 2 and MusicGen played a pivotal role in this endeavor, demonstrating the feasibility of translating textual descriptions into rich auditory and visual experiences.
+This project represents an intersection of my academic background and personal passion, aiming to enrich the online perfume shopping experience by simulating a more comprehensive sensory understanding.

 ## 2. Data Collection
 ### Collecting data：